-Everyone deserves to formulate their opinions on what works for them—on an individual level.
-After struggling with a confusing thyroid diagnosis in 2021, I truly understand how profound it can feel to desire treatment methods when conventional medicine doesn’t necessarily provide all the answers we seek.
+Everyone deserves to formulate their opinions on what works for them.
+After struggling with a confusing thyroid diagnosis in 2021, I truly understand how profound it can feel to desire treatment methods when conventional medicine doesn’t necessarily provide all of the answers.

 Dancers who look for integrative, holistic, alternative, and functional approaches should never feel shameful or invalidated by their experiences.
 But it is important to understand what is involved.